Tips for applying TO the NYU Ph.D. Program in Cognition & Perception

 The statement of purpose should describe why you are applying to our Ph.D. program.
 This might include experiences that inspired your interest in cognition and perception, such as a description your research experience.
 This should not just be a list, but a description of the research question, how to draw a conclusion from the results, and your involvement in the work.
 You should include a clear indication of your current research interests, including the faculty member(s) with whom you are most interested in working.
 You might also mention your goals beyond the Ph.D.
 The statement is typically two double-spaced pages.

 The optional personal statement is more personal than the statement of purpose.
-You can describe your personal journey that led to your application to our program.
-You can describe personal events or background (e.g., race, ethnicity, gender identity, immigration history) that shaped you as a learner, motivated your research interests and goals or affected your intellectual journey.
+If you wish, you can describe your personal journey that led to your application to our program.
+You can describe personal events or background (e.g., race, ethnicity, gender identity, sexual orientation, immigration history, first-generation status, socioeconomic status) that shaped you as a learner, motivated your research interests and goals or affected your intellectual journey.
 The personal statement is intended to provide context and to help us get to know you and gauge your motivation and prospects for success in our program and field.
 The personal statement is typically two double-spaced pages.

 The CV is a resume of where you’ve been and what you’ve done.
 It should include your education, employment, research experience (paid, volunteer, coursework), and skills (e.g., in data collection, analysis, computer packages, programming languages, areas of mathematics, etc.).
 It should list research talks you’ve given or posters you’ve presented at school or scientific conferences and any publications (published, under review, or in preparation).
 To illustrate your research experience, you may attach a paper or poster to your application.
 Of course, many successful applicants will not have publications or talks to list, but if you have them, please include them.